fjenett/Guido/readme.md

 This is a simple cross mode GUI library for the Processings.

-Why the heck is it called Guido? ... _GUI, do?_ Yeah, i know ...
+Why the heck is it called Guido? ... _GUI, do?_

 ***Installing***